 It’s more important you can point to the image, and say “that’s what the target customer looks like”.

-If they’re happy, show them happy.
-If they’re angry, show them angry.
+If they’re happy, show them smiling.
+If they’re angry, show them screaming.

-You can also include other images if relevant and you have space.
-For example, other brands or products the target customer might like or use.
+You can also include other relevant images if you have space.
+For example, other brands or products they might like or use.
 If you’ve done qualitative research, you might have images of actual customers from that research.
 Use them in the profile.

 For example, we’ve seen food brands use images of people eating, cooking or even storing the product to bring the profile to life.
 What people keep in their fridges and pantries reveals a lot about them.

-Look for the most relevant images that bring your profile to life.
+Look for the images which most bring your profile to life.

 Customer Segment Profile - Give them a name